MDC reminds hunters of hunter orange requirements

-The Missouri Department of Conservation reminds hunters not to forget their hunter orange before heading out the door for opening weekend of firearms deer season Nov.
-14-24.
-Hunters must wear a hunter orange hat and a hunter orange vest, shirt, or coat.
+The Missouri Department of Conservation (MDC) reminds hunters not to forget their hunter orange before heading out the door for firearms deer season now through Nov.
+24. Hunters must wear a hunter orange hat and a hunter orange vest, shirt, or coat.
 The color must be visible from all sides.
 Camouflage orange does not satisfy this rule.

 “Hunting is an extremely safe activity when done responsibly,” noted MDC Hunter Education Program Coordinator Justin McGuire.
 “One of those responsibilities is to make sure hunters and mentors are wearing the required hunter orange garments.
 Hunter orange clothing makes it easier for one hunter to spot and recognize another hunter because nothing in nature matches this color exactly.”